-- stand and/or did under-estimate the risk of accidental invalidation of their DRBD secondaries.
+- 2. In the presence of network bottlenecks, people didn't notice and/or didn't understand and/or did under-estimate the risk of accidental invalidation of their DRBD secondaries.
 They should carefully check that risk.
 They should convince themselves that the risk is really bearable.
-Once they are hit by a $systematic \ chain$ of events which reproducibly provoke the bad effect, it is too late. - 3.
+Once they are hit by a systematic chain of events which reproducibly provoke the bad effect, it is too late^a. - 3.
 In the presence of network bottlenecks, people found a solution such that DRBD does not automatically re-connect after the connection has been dropped due to network problems (c.f. ko-count parameter).
 So the risk of inconsistency appears to have vanished.
 In some cases, people did not notice that the risk has not completely vanished, and/or they did not notice that now the actuality produced by DRBD is even drastically worse than that of MARS (in the same situation).
 It is true that DRBD provides better actuality in connected state, but for a full picture the actuality in disconnected state must not be neglected.
 So they didn't notice that their argumentation on the importance of actuality may be fundamentally wrong.
 A possible way to overcome that may be re-reading section Behaviour of MARS and comparing its outcome with the corresponding outcome of DRBD in the same situation. - 4.
 People do not know the CAP theorem (see section Explanation via CAP Theorem), and are trying to require something which simply is impossible. - 5.
 People are stuck in contradictive requirements because the current version of MARS does not yet support synchronous or pseudo-synchronous operation modes.
 This should be resolved some day.